molguin92/IslandGardener/README.md

 ### Manual

-Download the latest APK from [releases][releases] and save it to the internal storage of your phone.
+Download the latest APK from [releases](releases) and save it to the internal storage of your phone.
 Then, using a file manager application, browse to the APK file location and install it.

 ## Release History